bdwhst/Vulcanite/README.md

 Models may flicker when view is far, this may due to some synchronization issue, but we currently don't know why.

+Mesh decimation is not robust enough.
+For now, it only accepts mesh whose faces are all connected.
 ---

 **Below are for developers**